Skip to main content

 1. Create the JS specs

 Pure C++ Turbo Native Modules are Turbo Native Modules.
-They needs a specification file (also called spec file) so that Codegen can create the scaffolding code for us.
+They need a specification file (also called spec file) so that Codegen can create the scaffolding code for us.
 The specification file is also what we use to access the Turbo Native Module in JS.

 1. Inside the root folder of your app, create a new folder called specs.

-2. Create a new file called NativeSampleModule.ts
+2. Create a new file called NativeSampleModule.ts with the following code:

 warning